~“Nikkei” in Palau~ Interview Series: Vol.#12 Mrs. Kiyoko Kawai Rengiil

 2024/6/14

-As this year marks the 30th anniversary of diplomatic relations between Japan and Palau, Mrs. Rengiil believes that we should continue to maintain the relationship that we have and that she is thankful for the assistance that Japan has provided to Palau over the years.
+As this year marks the 30th anniversary of diplomatic relations between Japan and Palau, Ms. Rengiil believes that we should continue to maintain the relationship that we have and that she is thankful for the assistance that Japan has provided to Palau over the years.